BioHPC Home

 • Edit H:\CBSU\updates\tasks and H:\CBSU\updates\tasks.repeat.
 These files define scripts that are executed on each node before BioHPC calculations start.
 The first script runs only once on a node, the other each time when a job starts.

-• Install SQLExpress Advanced, choose both modes of authentication (Windows and server) for database access.
+• Install SQLExpress Advanced, choose mixed mode of authentication (Windows and server/local) for database access.

 • Copy CBSUJOBS database from installation to the local data directory of your SQL server.
 Attach this database.